jordanbemmels/kiwi-iDDC/03_Perform_ABC.md

 ./transformer_64bit boxcox_params_mantelli_v6.5_noPsi.txt empiricalSS.obs empiricalSS_mantelliABC_v6.5_transformed_noPsi.txt boxcox
 ```

 Now, the PLS linear combinations for the empirical summary statistics are printed in ```empiricalSS_mantelliABC_v6.5_transformed_noPsi.txt```.
-In order to define which summary statistics to use and select exactly six PLS components (or however many you desire, can be ≤8), we can print only the relevant columns in the empirical data.
-Note that the summary statistics above had eight PLC components retained, but we do not need to further cut the simulated statistics; we only need to cut the empirical data as that is the input file that will be used to define which summary statistics to use.
+In order to define which summary statistics to use and select exactly six PLS components (or however many you desire, can be ≤8 as we retained eight PLS components in the simulated data), we can print only the relevant columns in the empirical data.
+Note that the summary statistics above had eight PLS components retained, but we do not need to further cut the simulated statistics; we only need to cut the empirical data as that is the input file that will be used to define which summary statistics to use in the ABC step below.

 ```
 cd ABC_scripts